 “Kiṁ pana, bho gotama, ‘neva hoti na na hoti tathāgato paraṁ maraṇā, idameva saccaṁ moghamaññan’ti evaṁdiṭṭhi bhavaṁ gotamo”ti?

-“Then, Venerable Gotama, is it your view that ‘a Tathāgata neither exists nor does not exist after death, this alone is true, anything else is meaningless’?”
+“How is it then, sir Gotama, is this your view: ‘After death, a Tathāgata neither exists nor does not exist; this alone is true, anything else is wrong’?”

 “Na kho ahaṁ, vaccha, evaṁdiṭṭhi: ‘neva hoti na na hoti tathāgato paraṁ maraṇā, idameva saccaṁ moghamaññan’”ti.